 Reduce the temperature to 350°.

-Before removing the turkey from the oven, use a meat thermometer or an instant-read thermometer to check the temperature.
+Before removing the turkey from the oven, check the temperature with a meat thermometer or an instant-read thermometer.

 Remove the turkey from the oven, keep it in the roasting pan and let it rest for 30 minutes.

-Remove the turkey from the roasting pan after 30 minutes of rest time and place it on a cutting board to carve.
+After 30 minutes of rest, remove the turkey from the roasting pan and place it on a cutting board to carve.

-Use the turkey drippings and juices that are in the roasting pan after roasting the turkey to make homemade gravy.
+After roasting the turkey, use the turkey drippings and juices in the roasting pan to make homemade gravy.

 Recipes to Make with Leftover Turkey